mitchellmb/frustrated_quantum_convolutional_kernels/README.md

 Create `frustrated quantum kernels` with **limited qubits and circuit depth** that convolve an image to detect features as a typical classical CNN convolutional layer would, but with parameters conceptually defined via the magnetically-frustrated Hamiltonian.

 ## Methodology
-- Design a series of quantum kernels with varying entanglements & controlled-rotation operations that **mimic** frustration parameters.
+- Design a series of quantum kernels (coded in `CUDA-Q`) with varying entanglements & controlled-rotation operations that **mimic** frustration parameters.
 - Inputs: image pixel patches (2x2, 3x3, and eventually larger)
 - Kernel: sweeps across image patches via *stride* to convert image features to `magnetic textures` and `magnetic phase boundaries / domain walls` to improve an image classification task
 - Output: in early NISQ, the varying kernels can be used as image **augmentations**, with the longer-term goals of: